Freelancing looks totally different in 2026. Here's my 8-step playbook — the one I wish I had when I started from zero.

 But that's the old playbook, and it doesn't work anymore, at least for me.

-This is just my experience.
 My words.
 No sugarcoat.
-You like it or not, this is what I'll do.
+You like it or not.

 Because once you connect money to everything, you do things based on the money.
 You don't do things because you like to do them.